Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 11. Cultivate The Soil

-- If soil was left uncovered over winter, pounding rains and heavy snow will cause garden soil to become compacted.
+- If the soil was left uncovered over winter, pounding rains and heavy snow will cause garden soil to become compacted.
 This makes it difficult for plants to grow deep roots and get needed nutrients.

 - If you garden in raised beds, using a broad fork or digging fork to break up soil is an excellent way to aerate and give microbes and worms a good boost for spring.
 And it helps to build organic structure too.

-- Be careful to not “step or walk” on your planting area, your body weight will compact the soil even more.
+- Be careful not to “step or walk” on your planting area.
+Your body weight will compact the soil even more.
 If forking raised beds, walk on frame sides.

 12. Apply Organic Fertilizers

-- Deeper rooted plants such as tomatoes, peppers, and green beans can benefit from good fertilizers and organic amendments added into the individual holes and rows they are planted in.
+- Deeper-rooted plants such as tomatoes, peppers, and green beans can benefit from good fertilizers and organic amendments added into the individual holes and rows they are planted in.

 13. Be Prepared to Protect Seedlings

 - Knowing the last expected frost date in your area is vital information when spring planting.
-Because it is predicted no more frost will happen, is only a prediction.
+Because it is predicted no more frost will happen, it is only a prediction.

-Mapping out your garden and following these tips in this spring gardening checklist, your spring will be off to a great start!
+By mapping out your garden and following these tips in this spring gardening checklist, your spring will be off to a great start!

-What tips do you have for getting ready for spring time gardening?
+What tips do you have for getting ready for springtime gardening?
 Please share in the comments below.